Anke Birkenmaier

 About Anke Birkenmaier

-Recent publications of mine have focused on the one hand on German cultural philosopher Oswald Spengler’s longstanding interest in Latin America as well his outsized impact on Latin American intellectuals (see my editions, in German and in Spanish, of Spengler’s posthumous drama Moctezuma).
-As director of the Center for Latin American and Caribbean Studies here at Indiana University (2015-2019), I have learned immensely from working with my Latin Americanist colleagues at IU and further.
-One important outcome of such interdisciplinary collaborations was the volume, edited by me, of Caribbean Migrations.
+Moctezuma (in German and in Spanish) stands out.
+As director of the Center for Latin American and Caribbean Studies here at Indiana University (2015-2019), she worked across the humanities and social sciences with Latin Americanist colleagues at IU and further on public impact research and outreach.
+One outcome of such interdisciplinary collaborations was the volume, edited by her, of Caribbean Migrations.
 The Legacies of Colonialism (2020).
-My next project is called, The Latin American Novel in the Digital Age, and it will allow me to explore further the ways in which Latin American writers of the 20th and 21st century have engaged with electronic media of mass communication, such as the telephone, the radio, television, and podcasts.
+Her next project is called, “The Latin American Novel in the Digital Age,” and it will allow her to explore further the ways in which Latin American writers of the 20th and 21st century have engaged with electronic media of mass communication, such as the telephone, the radio, television, and podcasts.

 Specializations

-• Modern Latin American narrative
+• Modern Latin American literature

-• Sound and media theory
+• Sound Studies

 Publications